How does instant cameras work

 Kodak Printomatic Kodak Printomatic cameras combine the convenience of digital photography with the instant gratification of printing photos on the spot.
 They are easy to use and produce smudge-proof prints.

-See also Best instant polaroid cameras
+See also Best instant camera for family photos

 These are just a few of the popular instant camera brands available in the market today.
 Each brand offers a unique set of features and design elements, catering to different preferences and photography styles.